-7.2.29 Read JEDEC ID (9Fh)
+7.2.43 Read JEDEC ID (9Fh)

-For compatibility reasons, the XM25QH64C provides several instructions to electronically determine the identity of the device.
+For compatibility reasons, the XM25QH256C provides several instructions to electronically determine the identity of the device.
 The Read JEDEC ID instruction is compatible with the JEDEC standard for SPI compatible serial memories that was adopted in 2003.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "9Fh".
-The JEDEC assigned Manufacturer ID byte for XMC (20h) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 33a & 33b.
+The JEDEC assigned Manufacturer ID byte for XMC (20h) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 47a & 47b.
 For memory type and capacity values refer to Manufacturer and Device Identification table.

-Figure 33a.
+Figure 47a.
 Read JEDEC ID Instruction (SPI Mode)

-Figure 33b.
+Figure 47b.
 Read JEDEC ID Instruction (QPI Mode)

-7.2.30 Read SFDP Register (5Ah)
+7.2.44 Read SFDP Register (5Ah)

-The XM25QH64C features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about device configurations, available instructions and other features.
+The XM25QH256C features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about device configurations, available instructions and other features.
 The SFDP parameters are stored in one or more Parameter Identification (PID) tables.
 Currently only one PID table is specified, but more may be added in the future.
 The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications, as well as the JEDEC standard JESD216 that is published in 2011.

-The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0)(1) into the DI pin.
-Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 34.
-The byte address is automatically incremented to the next byte address after each byte of data is shifted out.
-The last byte address of the register is FFh (the data will always be FFh when read after the last address), For SFDP register values and descriptions, please refer to please refer to the following SFDP Definition Table.
+The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address(either 3-byte or 4-byte address mode) (A23-A0)(1) into the DI pin.
+Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 48.
+For SFDP register values and descriptions, please refer to the followed SFDP Table.